What are Key Performance Indicators (KPIs)?

 - Were there new affiliate partners in your top 10 this past year?

 - Any affiliate partners that dropped off your top 10 list?
 If yes, why?

-- What can be done to further optimise performance with these top 10 partners?
+- What can be done to further optimize performance with these top 10 partners?

 - What can be done to get the partners who dropped off the top 10 back on the list?

 Evaluating the performance of each affiliate partner category can shed light on what types of customers your partners are driving to your website.
-For instance, if you have a high percentage of voucher partners in your programme who are generating the majority of your programme revenue, then you are likely seeing more bottom-of-funnel customers who are already familiar with your brand and looking for the best deal on your products.
+For instance, if you have a high percentage of coupon partners in your program who are generating the majority of your program revenue, then you are likely seeing more bottom-of-funnel customers who are already familiar with your brand and looking for the best deal on your products.

 Important affiliate partner performance questions: